French destroyer Protet: Design and description

 The Bisson class were enlarged versions of the preceding Bouclier class built to a more standardized design.
 The ships had a length between perpendiculars of 78.1 m, a beam of 8.6 m, and a draft of 3.1 m.
 Designed to displace 850–880 t, they displaced 756–791 t at normal load.
 Their crew numbered 80–83 men.

 Protet was powered by a pair of Parsons steam turbines, each driving one propeller shaft using steam provided by four Indret water-tube boilers.
 The engines were designed to produce 15000 shp which was intended to give the ships a speed of 30 kn.
 The ships carried enough fuel oil to give them a range of 1450 nmi at cruising speeds of 14 kn.

 The primary armament of the Bisson-class ships consisted of two 100 mm Modèle 1893 guns in single mounts, one each fore and aft of the superstructure, and four 65 mm Modèle 1902 guns distributed amidships.
 They were also fitted with two twin mounts for 450 mm torpedo tubes amidships.

 Construction and career

-Protet was ordered from the Arsenal de Rochefort and was launched on 15 October 1913.
-The ship was completed the following year.
-She was deployed in the Mediterranean Sea during World War I.